gramineproject/graphene/Examples/sqlite/README.md

 # Running SQLite with Graphene

-Here's an example of running Bash scripts under Graphene:
+Here's an example of running SQLite under Graphene:

 Without SGX:
 ```